Mikejo5000/vsts-docs-pr/docs/build-release/concepts/definitions/release/approvals/gates.md

    ![Adding a gate function](_img/add-gates.png)

-   The following gates are provided out of the box.
-[More gates can be added](https://github.com/Microsoft/vsts-tasks/blob/master/docs/authoring/gates.md) with marketplace extensions.
+   The following gates are provided by default:

    * **Invoke Azure function**: Trigger execution of an Azure function and ensure a successful completion.
      For more details, see [Azure function task](../../../../tasks/utility/azure-function.md).